ethereum/go-ethereum/docs/_dapp/tracing-filtered.md

 So far we have treated the storage as if there are only 2^256 cells.
 However, that is not true.
 Contracts can call other contracts, and then the storage involved is the storage of the other contract.
-We can see the address of the current contract in `log.contract.getAddress()`, but even that is not reliable because there are two opcodes, `CALLCODE` and `DELEGATECALL`, which call a different contract while keeping the storage of the current contract.
+We can see the address of the current contract in `log.contract.getAddress()`.
+This value is the execution context, the contract whose storage we are using, even when using `CALLCODE` or `DELEGATECODE`.

-Because of this complication we need to keep track of the call stack ourselves, as this function does:

 ```javascript
 tracer = function(tx) {